lmdbjava/lmdbjava/README.md

 available).
 Overall these changes make LmdbJava the optimal choice for projects targeting server-class JVMs, and it will be easy to support Java 9 when released.

-### Releasing

-Any tagged commit will cause Travis CI to build a release and deploy it to the BinTray Maven repository.
-BinTray will GPG sign the release.

-Project maintainers can run `mvn release:clean release:prepare` to update the POMs to a formal release version number, Git tag, and increment the version number for ongoing development.
-Travis will perform the actual release.

 ### License

 This project is licensed under the